Fast Byzantine Total Order Broadcast: Related Work

 \section{Related Work}

-Classic Byzantine agreement protocols employ leaders and require multiple message delays to safely terminate.
-PBFT~\cite{pbft-tocs02}, BFT-SMaRt~\cite{bft-smart-dsn14} and ICC~\cite{icc-podc22} need three rounds of one message delay each to solve Consensus in the good case (see \cref{subsection:background.goodcase}).
-HotStuff~\cite{hotstuff-podc19}, SQuad~\cite{squad-disc22} and Lewis-Pye~\cite{lewispye-quadratic-arxiv22} reduce worst-case message complexity~\cite{dr85} and in doing so increase the latency of the prior state-of-the-art approaches.
-These protocols have rounds composed of two message delays each even in the good case, which increases the latency experienced by clients and, ultimately, users.
-In comparison, \tobal and \conal have an optimistic latency of one and two message delays for decision and delivery, respectively.
+Classic Byzantine agreement protocols require more than two message delays to safely terminate.
+PBFT~\cite{pbft-tocs02}, BFT-SMaRt~\cite{bft-smart-dsn14} and ICC~\cite{icc-podc22} need three rounds of one message delay each to solve Consensus in the good case.
+HotStuff~\cite{hotstuff-podc19}, SQuad~\cite{squad-disc22} and Lewis-Pye's~\cite{lewispye-quadratic-arxiv22} have rounds composed of two message delays each to reduce worst-case message complexity~\cite{dr85}, increasing latency.
+Leaderless approaches using DAGs showcase much higher throughput often at the cost of higher latencies: up to 12 message delays for Bullshark~\cite{bullshark-ccs22}, down to 4 for BBCA-CHAIN~\cite{bbcachain-fc24}, Autobahn~\cite{autobahn-sosp24} and Shoal++~\cite{shoalpp-nsdi25}, and 3 for Mysticeti~\cite{mysticeti-ndss25}.

+These latencies do not account for the extra message delay required for a client's message to reach a server in deployments~\cite{dfinity-whitepaper-2022,aptos-whitepaper-2022,sui-whitepaper-2022}.
+In comparison, \tobal's optimistic 2 message delays captures the whole picture: from client broadcast to server delivery.

-\para{One-message-delay Consensus} Multiple protocols have been proposed to solve \emph{crash} fault-tolerant Consensus in one message delay and/or \tob in two message delays in the good case~\cite{pedone-optimistic-tob-dc98,brasileiro-raynal-one-step-crash-pact01,raynal-fast-tob-prdc00,dobre-suri-one-step-dsn06}.
-Friedman, Mostefaoui and Raynal~\cite{friedman-one-step-tdsc05} have proposed the first one-message-delay Byzantine Consensus in the good case, it requires a resiliency of $\rp{5\faultcount + 1}$ and the existence of oracles.
-Such oracles may be implemented using a random common coin abstraction which in practice requires cryptographic tools to construct.
-In comparison, \tobal and \conal are deterministic and free of costly cryptographic primitives.
+\paragraph{One-message-delay Consensus.} Multiple implementations solve crash-tolerant Consensus in one message delay in the good case~\cite{brasileiro-raynal-one-step-crash-pact01,dobre-suri-one-step-dsn06}.
+The first one-message-delay Byzantine Consensus in the good case was proposed in 2005~\cite{friedman-one-step-tdsc05}: it requires $5\faultcount + 1$ resiliency and the existence of oracles which may be implemented using a random common coin, requiring cryptographic tools, or a failure detector. \conal's fast path does not require such an oracle.